aquasecurity/deployments/2_enforcers/kube_enforcer/manifests/kube_enforcer_advanced/README.md

 ## Deploy the KubeEnforcer

+You can deploy KubeEnforcer manually using the commands and manifests yaml files added in this directory.
+You should run commands as mentioned in the respective steps.
+From the following instructions:
-Step 1-2 are required only if you are deploying the KubeEnforcer in a new cluster that doesn't have the Aqua namespace and service-account.
-Otherwise, you can start with step 3.
+- Perform the steps 1 and 2 only if you deploy the KubeEnforcer in a cluster that does not have the Aqua namespace and service account
+- Skip to step 3 if the cluster already has Aqua namespace and service account

 1. **Create namespace**